acdh-oeaw/VELD_spec/README.md

-While `<ENVIRONMENT>` is also defined within the [docker compose specification](https://docs.docker. com/compose/how-tos/environment-variables/set-environment-variables/), it still is explicitly defined here, since a part of it, `<ENVIRONMENT_VAR_NAME>`, shares an overlap with other VELD sections that are referenced in `<INPUT_OR_OUTPUT>` and `<SETTING>`.
-Essentially, the `environment` section is used to pass variables into the code veld container, either filenames of inputs and outputs, or setttings that modify the code veld's behavior.
+While `<ENVIRONMENT>` is also defined within the [docker compose specification](https://docs.docker. com/compose/how-tos/environment-variables/set-environment-variables/), it still is explicitly defined here, since a part of it, `<ENVIRONMENT_VAR>`, shares an overlap with other VELD sections that are referenced in `<INPUT_OR_OUTPUT>` and `<SETTING>`.
+Essentially, the `environment` section is used to pass variables into the code veld container, either filenames of input and output, or setttings that modify the code veld's behavior.
 Within the code veld container, these variables are accessible as shell environment variables (e.g. in bash simply with `$var` and in python with builtin `os.getenv("var")`).
 In a code veld, the environment section serves three possibilties: 1. as placeholder for copy-pasting directly into a chain veld, 2. as